 The existing landfill is located at 402 Fifth Line East in the City of Sault Ste.
 Marie.
-The Site is less than one kilometre from the Trans-Canada Highway (Highway 17).
-The location of the Site and the Site property limits are shown on Drawing 1.
+The Site is less than a kilometre from the Trans-Canada Highway (Highway 17).
+The location of the Site is shown on Figure 1 and the Site property limits are shown on Drawing 1.